 Dual Degree Program with One Year MBA

-Year 4: Take engineering courses as scheduled.
-Indicate your intention to apply by completing the Engineering/MBA dual degree pre-application form.
+Year 4: In your senior year as a UK engineer, you will need to indicaate your intention to apply by completing the Engineering/MBA dual degree pre-application form.
 By January 15th, submit graduate school application to the MBA program and satisfy the MBA Admissions Requirements.
 Make sure to select the "MBA/Engineering" option in the program-specific box on your application.
 The College of Engineering also requires a separate one-page essay on your motivations in wanting to be part of this program which can be emailed to Kim Sayre, Engineering/MBA Dual Degree Program Director.

 Year 5: One Year MBA program, Project Connect internship experience and the two-week international study abroad at the conclusion of the MBA program.